-Nodes are the vertices of the mesh – the XYZ coordinates of the underlying structure.
-All PyVista datasets (meshes!) have nodes and sometimes, you can have a mesh that only has nodes - like a point cloud.
+Points are the vertices of the mesh – the Cartesian coordinates of the underlying structure.
+All PyVista datasets (meshes!) have points and sometimes, you can have a mesh that only has points – like a point cloud.

 For example, you can create a point cloud mesh using the

 Let’s start with a point cloud – this is a mesh type that only has vertices.
-You can create one by defining a 2D array XYZ coordinates like so:
+You can create one by defining a 2D array of Cartesian coordinates like so:

-But it’s import to note that most meshes have some sort of connectivity between nodes such as this gridded mesh:
+But it’s important to note that most meshes have some sort of connectivity between points such as this gridded mesh:

 Or this triangulated surface:

-A cell is the geometry between nodes that defines the connectivity or topology of a mesh.
-In the examples above, cells are defined by the lines (edges colored in black) connecting nodes (colored in red).
-For example, a cell in the beam example is a a voxel defined by region between eight nodes in that mesh:
+A cell is the geometry between points that defines the connectivity or topology of a mesh.
+In the examples above, cells are defined by the lines (edges colored in black) connecting points (colored in red).
+For example, a cell in the beam example is a voxel defined by the region between eight points in that mesh:

-Cells aren’t limited to voxels, they could be a triangle between three nodes, a line between two nodes, or even a single node could be its own cell (but that’s a special case).
+Cells aren’t limited to voxels, they could be a triangle between three points, a line between two points, or even a single point could be its own cell (but that’s a special case).

-Point data refers to arrays of values (scalars, vectors, etc.) that live on each node of the mesh.
-The order of this array is crucial!
-Each element in an attribute array must correspond to a node or cell in the mesh.
+Point data refers to arrays of values (scalars, vectors, etc.) that live on each point of the mesh.
+Each element in an attribute array corresponds to a point in the mesh.
 Let’s create some point data for the beam mesh.
-When plotting the values between nodes are interpolated across the cells.
+When plotting, the values between points are interpolated across the cells.